StefanoIncardone/kaylang/README.md

 ### Comments

-line comments start with `#`: ignores everything until the end of the line
+line comments start with `#` and ignore everything until the end of the line

 ### Integers